 Other proposed activities should be a maximum duration of 2 years with a total target budget of $20,000-$30,000 to cover travel, analytical costs, shipping and publication costs, etc. We will consider larger budget requests if adequately justified.
 If the activity is a follow-on from a previous OCB activity, this connection should be explicitly made and PIs should address how this activity will serve the OCB community and further advance the scientific ideas put forth in the initial activity.
 Proposals should also include a draft timeline for the activity with target dates for products and outcomes, as well as anticipated OCB Project Office scientific and/or logistical support needs.

-Please submit workshop proposals electronically to the OCB Project Office (firstname.lastname@example.org) by December 3, 2018 for consideration by the OCB Scientific Steering Committee (SSC).
+Please submit activity proposals electronically to the OCB Project Office (firstname.lastname@example.org) by midnight (eastern) on October 16, 2019 for consideration by the OCB Scientific Steering Committee (SSC).
 The OCB SSC will discuss and rank all proposals based on the following criteria: 1) Scientific merit (40%); 2) programmatic relevance (20%); 3) potential community impact (20%); and 4) timeliness with regard to OCB’s current scientific priorities and previous activities (20%).
-Decisions will be announced in early 2019.
+Decisions will be announced before the end of 2019.

 2019-2020 Funded OCB Activities